fair-transformer-gan/fair-transformer-gan.github.io/docs/dataset.md

 ### Dataset class

+A helper class for data pre-processing.
+Automates steps such as binarizing and scaling data, placing target and protected class in the right position, checks for nulls and allowed column types.

 | Function     | Descriptioin      |
 |:-------------|:------------------|
 | [`pre_process`](#datasetdatasetpre_process)| This step is optional and does a couple simple pre-processing check and adjustments, such as scaling, checking for nulls, setting protected and target columns |